xizhen-cai/sample_project/docs/ z.conclusion.md

 ---
 layout: default   # This tells Jekyll to use the default layout (from the theme)
-title: "Conclusion" # Title of the page
+title: "Z Conclusion" # Title of the page
 ---

 # Conclusion